rackerlabs/technical-blog/_posts/2015-07-31-install-openstack-from-source2.md

     }
     EOF

-Get the keystone signing certs for glance.
-Not doing this will cause all of the glance API requests to fail.
+If you do not get the Identity service signing certificates for the Image service, the Image API requests fail.
+Prevent this by getting the keystone signing certs for glance:

     cp /etc/keystone/ssl/certs/ca.pem /var/lib/glance/cacert.pem
     cp /etc/keystone/ssl/certs/signing_cert.pem /var/lib/glance/